-Teacher to leave profession to write historical novels after Lottery win
+Teacher to leave profession to write historical novels after lottery win

 The book is set in and around Wroxeter in Shropshire, which was one of the largest cities in Roman Britain and the site remains are managed by English Heritage.

-Mr Law has travelled past the site hundreds of times on trips to Wales and thought it was the perfect place to cite his story.
+Mr Law has travelled past the site hundreds of times on trips to Wales and thought it was the perfect place to set his story.

 He said: “It’s set in Roman Britain in AD199 and is based around a group of legionaries and their adventures in and around Wroxeter in Shropshire; it is an historical adventure novel with a dark twist.